-The prey fish community sampled by the AC survey includes alewife, bloater, and rainbow smelt (and will sample cisco if they increase in abundance).
-In 2019, this survey estimated a total biomass density of 4.71 kg/ha (Fig. 13), just above the long-term (i.e., 2004-2019) average total biomass of 4.25 kg/ha.
+The prey fish community sampled by the AC survey includes alewife, bloater, rainbow smelt, and cisco (with only one captured in 2021).
+In 2021, this survey estimated a total biomass density of 6.6 kg/ha (Fig. 13), 50% higher than the long-term (i.e., 2004-2019) average total biomass of 4.4 kg/ha.
 Total biomass density has exhibited no strong trend since 2004.
-Similar to the BT survey, the AC survey found that the dominant species in the prey fish community was bloater (65.4%).
-However, this is the first time since 2004 that bloater biomass, and not alewife biomass, has dominated the prey fish community as measured by the AC survey.
+Unlike the BT survey, the AC survey found that the dominant species in the prey fish community was bloater (67%).
+This is only the second time since 2004 that bloater biomass, and not alewife biomass, has dominated the prey fish community as measured by the AC survey and nearly 60% of the increase in bloater biomass was the result of high abundance of YOY bloater.